 It is not a good idea for a contractor to implement work based on someone else’s report without being familiar with your home.
 A dentist would not start drilling based on x-rays taken 3 months ago from a different dentist.

-The assessment report your contractor provided to you is valid for one year, so you can take up to 12 months to implement any suggested measures in that report, and you will get the 10% incentive.
-That means you can implement some of the improvements now, and some more in 6 months, and even more another 5 months down the line, and you will still get the 10% incentive back on everything you upgrade.
+The assessment report your contractor provided to you is valid for one year, so you can take up to 12 months to implement any suggested measures in that report.
+That means you can implement some of the improvements now, and some more in 6 months, and even more another 5 months down the line.

-If you wait for more than one year, you can still receive the 10% incentive on upgrade, but you need to have a new energy assessment performed on your home.
+If you wait for more than one year, you will need to have a new energy assessment performed on your home.
 The free/low-cost assessment offer is only valid once per property, so if you need to have another assessment it will be an out-of-pocket cost.
 It is best to complete all of the measures within one year, if possible.

 Yes!
 You will benefit from increased comfort immediately.
 You will have lower utility bills.
 It will increase the re-sale value of your home.
 When buying a home, it is common for house-hunters to ask to see utility bills, and ask about the energy efficiency of the home.
 Additionally, if you chose to take out an On Bill Financing Loan, it can be transferred to the new homeowner.